TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/54 - 1 Timothy/1 Timothy 4/1 Timothy 4.15.md

 ---

-Be diligent in these things; give thyself wholly to them; that thy progress may be manifest unto all.
+Be diligent in these things.
+Give yourself wholly to them, that your progress may be revealed to all.